apache/activemq-cpp/activemq-cpp/README.txt

 that you will configure Visual Studio with the locations of the Platform SDK and the CPPUnit and APR libraries and headers.

-1.2 APR and APR Util
+1.2 APR
 -------------------------------------------------------------------------

-The build requires the APR library and the APR-Util.
-These libraries can be obtained from the APR site at: http://apr.apache.org/  See the documentation there on how to build these libraries for your platform.
-On many Unix system the libraries can be installed using the systems package installer.
+The build requires the APR library.
+This library can be obtained from the APR site at: http://apr.apache.org/  See the documentation there on how to build this libraries for your platform.
+On many Unix system the library can be installed using the systems package installer.

 The Library has been tested using version v1.3 and higher of the APR libs, the older 0.9 version will definitely not work with this library.